sushmitaaich/HydroFloat/README.md

 # HydroFloat Dataset

-Welcome to the GitHub repository of the HydroFloat Dataset.
-This dataset features images of six common types of floating debris: plastic bottles, plastic bags, cans, dead fish, water hyacinths, and foam.
+Dataset used - This dataset features images of six common types of floating debris: plastic bottles, plastic bags, cans, dead fish, water hyacinths, and foam.
 It is designed to aid the development of machine learning models for environmental monitoring and cleanup.
-## Data Collection Method
+## Info on Data Collection Method

 The HydroFloat Dataset was compiled using two primary methods of data collection: